 University of Strathclyde/AURPO

-This course was developed by the Centre for Lifelong Learning at the University of Strathclyde and the Association of University Radiation Protection Officers (AURPO) in collaboration with the Health and Safety Executive and RPA 2000.
-It has recently been revised to cover the additional requirements of the Environment Agencies and the need for Radioactive Waste Advisers.
+This course was developed in 2002 by the Centre for Lifelong Learning at the University of Strathclyde and the Association of University Radiation Protection Officers (AURPO) with input from the Health and Safety Executive and RPA 2000.
+Since then it has been continually updated by its team of experienced accredited RPAs and has recently been revised to cover the additional requirements of the Environment Agencies and the need for Radioactive Waste Advisers.